codingmak/Assessment/README.md

 Enter us-east-1

 The key used is called “Assessment”
-This will be used so that Terraform may ssh into the instance and run an update on the word press server.
+This will be used so that Terraform may ssh into the instance and run commands on the word press server.